Update: the winner of the beautiful Hurst’s Beans clay bean pot is comment #50 from Michelle Schweitzer! Congratulations, Michelle.

 So, instead of proclaiming that this is gumbo, I chose to call it gumbo-soup.
 It’s definitely influenced by gumbo with its use of the trinity – onion, celery, and bell pepper – along with red pepper flakes, Tabasco, and Worcestershire, but it’s not quite as thick owing to the lack of the roux.
 Okay – everybody happy now?

 I used Hurst’s Garlic and Herb Lentils to make this batch of delicious gumbo soup.
-They’re so convenient and loads of flavor is already provided for you in the seasoning packet.
+They’re very convenient with loads of flavor provided for you in the seasoning packet.

 Just rinse the lentils under cold running water.
 Then, believe it or not, all you do is add everything into a big slow cooker, set it on high, and let it go for about four hours.
 That’s it!